BitcoinDesign/Guide/guide/multiple-wallets.md

 {% include image-gallery.html pages = page.images_custom_backup %}

 We also keep a single [contact book]({{ '/guide/daily-spending-wallet/contacts/' | relative_url }}) across wallets.
-And for balance and transactions, we default to separate views by default, with the option for a unified view.
+Whereas for balance and transactions, we default to separate views by default, with the option for a unified view.
 More on that below.

 Certain aspects of the application need to be flexible.
 For example, when a user scans a [QR code]({{ '/guide/daily-spending-wallet/requesting/#qr-code' | relative_url }}) of an invoice, an appropriate wallet can be automatically chosen.
 But this might not match the user intent, so they should be able to easily switch.